 With over 60 million people with disabilities in the United States and 30% of American households including someone with either a mental or physical disability, it is vital that we do everything in our power to advocate for and protect the interests of that community – especially amidst the public health crisis of our time.
 People with disabilities are vital members of our community, and we must guarantee that they do not get left behind.

-Even more apparent is this discrimination now that we are amidst the national coronavirus pandemic.
-With resources running low, attention being put elsewhere, and communities of need being left behind, we must ensure that people with disabilities are being supported in the way that they need in the face of this crisis.
+This discrimination is even more apparent now that we are amidst the national coronavirus pandemic.
+With resources running low, attention being put elsewhere, and communities of need being left behind, we must ensure that people with disabilities are supported in the way they need in the face of this crisis.
 Ann will fight to make this happen.

 First, people with disabilities must be provided with the necessary guidance and support to protect them during the ongoing COVID-19 pandemic- especially since some members of this community are part of the high-risk group for catching the virus.
 This support must include accessible means of accessing information made to the public via sign language, digital technology, captioning, relay services, text messages, and plain language.
 Additionally, financial support and aid should be provided to people with disabilities and their family members, given that this demographic is at a higher risk of poverty.
 Protecting Medicaid is also vital to protecting the disability community.